simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 #### Last word on sleep
 I understand this may seem excessive.
 I don't expect anyone to do it all.
 Not everyone needs it all.
 It's about being honest with yourself about your needs and finding what works for you.

-(Breaking down eating is next after how to improve sleep quality)

 ## Eat Clean.

 ### What is clean eating?